 National median household incomes and poverty rates also show major differences by race.
 Due to the history of discriminatory policies and institutional barriers to opportunity, Black and Hispanic households have the lowest median household incomes and the highest rates of poverty.
 Nationally, Black households have the lowest median household income at $41,361.
 While Asian households are the demographic group with the highest median household income at a national level, it is also important to note that there is a wide variety of experiences within the Asian communities and we expect to dive into a more nuanced analysis of Minnesota information as the Census Bureau publishes more detailed state-level data.
 We also acknowledge that the Census data released today does not include detail about Native American communities.
 It is critical to have meaningful, disaggregated data on Native peoples and all communities to fully illustrate the story of our economy and how it’s impacting people.

 The Supplemental Poverty Measure (SPM) is a more modern way to measure whether Americans are able to afford the basic essentials, compared to the Official Poverty Measure.
-It includes the effects of anti-poverty efforts like SNAP and targeted tax credits as well as information about how much basic needs cost.
-In previous years, we’ve seen investments in key supports result in better outcomes for working families; however, in 2018 the SPM rate of 13.1 percent stayed flat.
-According to the Official Poverty Measure, in Minnesota 8.7 percent or 489,000 people live in poverty, while the Supplemental Poverty Measure pegs the estimate at 7.3 percent of Minnesotans, or 411,000 people.
-Minnesota is one of 22 states where SPM rates were lower than OPM, meaning that efforts and investments to combat poverty, like Social Security, school lunch offerings, and low-income heating assistance are working.
+It includes the effects of anti-poverty efforts like SNAP, targeted tax credits, and low-income heating assistance, as well as how much basic needs cost.
+In previous years, we’ve seen investments in key supports result in better outcomes for working families; however, in 2018 the national SPM rate did not improve in a statistically significant way.
+According to the Official Poverty Measure, in Minnesota 8.7 percent or 489,000 people live in poverty, while the Supplemental Poverty Measure pegs the estimate at 7 percent of Minnesotans, or 394,000 people.
+Minnesota is one of 24 states where Supplemental Poverty Measure rate was lower than the Official Poverty Measure, which could mean that state efforts to combat poverty are working.

 In addition to measuring income and poverty, the Census data includes measures of health insurance coverage.
 After years of progress, access to health insurance is now trending in the wrong direction.
 Due to the Affordable Care Act, also known as “Obamacare” or the ACA, the share of Americans going without health insurance dropped significantly through the 2010s.
 Minnesota’s uninsured rate of 4.4 percent is among the lowest in the nation, but did not change from 2017 to 2018.
 However, the number of Americans without health coverage rose to 8.5 percent – a 0.5 percent increase from 2017.
 Private insurance coverage did not change significantly; increases in the uninsured rate all occurred within public programs, and Medicaid in particular saw a 0.7 percent decrease in coverage.
 This could be due to actions of the Trump administration to undermine or eliminate the Affordable Care Act, including efforts to repeal the ACA, reduced funding for outreach and enrollment assistance, and anti-immigrant policies that may have caused eligible families to forgo enrollment in Medicaid.
 Policymakers should take note of the negative impacts here, and take action to make sure families have access to medical care when they need it.